cagsunacemoglu/MDEF/docs/term1/03-Roles of Prototyping.md

 # Design Studio - Roles of Prototyping

-### Assignment Part 1: Which roles of prototyping ones have you used and for what purposes?
+### Assignment 1a: Which roles of prototyping ones have you used and for what purposes?
 Which ones you haven’t use and how do you think they could be interesting for you?

 # Role 1 - Prototype as experimental component